naveenalanthomas/sfquickstarts/site/sfguides/src/mendix_data_loader/ingest_mendix_data.md

 * **Target database name** - MOVIE_DB
 * **Target schema name** - MOVIE_APP

-After that, click **Generate Access Script** and copy the value of the generated field.
+After that, click **Submit** button.
+On the main tab click the **Generate Access Script** and copy the value of the generated field.
 This button uses the values from the fields to create a SQL script that a user with the `ACCOUNTADMIN` role needs to execute.
 This script will create the objects in the database titled `mx_data_loader_secrets` and grant the application privileges to access those objects.

 ![Access script](assets/access_script.png)